LiemDQ/LiemDQ.github.io/content/posts/electrosynthesis.md

 To summarize so far, green hydrogen is a bad fit for existing industrial applications and will struggle to provide a compelling and cost-effective product.
 These challenges are structural and will be incredibly difficult to solve.

 What can we do about it?
 The increasingly prevalent answer, it seems, is to double down and try to "brute force" the issue: invest into more R&D to eke out every last bit of performance, try to modularize everything, build huge electrolyzer factories, and hope that "learning curve magic" brings costs down to a competitive level.
-While I have some misgivings about this from a technical perspective, they don't need to be litigated here.
+While I have some misgivings about this from a technical perspective, they don't need to be litigated here[^9].
 Instead, let's work through some back-of-the-envelope financial numbers.

 Where it's been tried at scale, green hydrogen [has achieved production costs around \\$5-8/kg](https://www.bnnbloomberg.ca/investing/commodities/2024/12/23/green-hydrogen-prices-will-remain-stubbornly-high-for-decades/).
 To compete with steam reforming, that needs to drop to at least \\$2/kg, and more realistically less than \\$1/kg.
 That's a 60% cost reduction using the most generous numbers from these ranges.